coinbase/solidity-style-guide/README.md

 #### 5. Struct and Error Definitions

-This helps with clarity.
+##### A. Prefer declaring structs and errors within the interface, contract, or library where they are used.

-However, if a struct or error is used across many files, with no interface, contract, or library reasonably being the "owner," then define them in their own file.
+##### B. If a struct or error is used across many files, with no interface, contract, or library reasonably being the "owner," then define them in their own file.
 Multiple structs and errors can be defined together in one file.

 #### 6. Imports